Understanding RO-DBT for Eating Disorders

 Who RO-DBT Is For

-RO-DBT is especially helpful for:
+RO-DBT may be especially helpful for:

 • Adolescents and young adults with anorexia nervosa or restrictive eating patterns